maslab-ufrgs/TAP_GA_QL/README.md

-Script to run the simulation of drivers going from different points in the ortuzar and siouxfalls networks
+Script to run the simulation of drivers going from different points in the OW10_1 and SF networks

 Warning
 =======

-> The cost functions used for edge cost avaliation are tied to the network being run (Sioux Falls or Ortuzar/OW).
+> The cost functions used for edge cost avaliation are tied to the network being run (SF or OW10_1).
 If you are
-> going to use other networks, you most likely want to edit the calculateEdgeCosts function in the Experiment.py file.
+> going to use other networks, you most likely want to edit the calculateTravelTime function in the Experiment.py file.

 Dependencies
 ============